 When converting REEC\B to REEC\A, set thld = 0 and iqfrz = 0 in the REEC\A model.
-The conversion is not strictly equivalent between the REEC\A and REEC\B, as the REEC\A will check for voltage\dip = 1 to activate the reactive current injection, which is a better representation of the actual inverter controls.
-In case the REEC\B model does not use voltage\dip logic at all, i.e., vdip and vup parameters are set so that voltage\dip is never activated, a thorough review is required to check the condition under which the kqv current injection is applied in the actual inverters before converting the model.
+The conversion is not strictly equivalent between the REEC\A and REEC\B as the REEC\A will check for voltage\dip = 1 to activate the reactive current injection, which is a better representation of the actual inverter controls.
+In case that the REEC\B model does not use voltage\dip logic at all, i.e. vdip and vup parameters are set in a way that voltage\dip is never activated, a thorough review is required to check the condition under which the kqv current injection is implemented in the actual inverters before converting the model.

-Note that another possible conversion is to use the REEC\C model and set Pmin = 0; SOCini = 0.5; SOCmax = 1; SOCmin = 0, and T = 99999.
-This will disable the storage element, then all other parameters will be converted one to one.
-The VDL parameters can be set as described in the next section.
+Note: another possible conversion is to use the REEC\C model and set Pmin = 0; SOCini = 0.5; SOCmax = 1; SOCmin = 0, and T = 99999 - this will essentially disable the storage element and then all other parameters converter one to one.
+The VDL parameters can be set as described below.